oroinc/documentation/user_guide/activities.rst

 - :ref:`Add Event and Assign Event <user-guide-activities-events>`: create a calendar event related to the record and assign it to a user.

-- :ref:`Create Case <user-guide-activities-cases>`: specify a customer-related problem, assigne it to a user (if applicable) and monitor its status.
+- :ref:`Create Case <user-guide-activities-cases>`: specify a customer-related problem, assign it to a user (if applicable) and monitor its status.

-- Create Contact Request: keep track of request to OroCRM from users of third-party applications.
+- :ref:`Create Contact Request <user-guide-activities-requests>`: keep track of request to OroCRM from users of third-party applications.

-- Add Comment: add free text comments to the activity records.
+- :ref:`Add Comment <user-guide-activities-comments>`: add free text comments to the activity records.

-Each of the activities and their logics are described in more details in the relevant sections.
+Click the links to see more detailed description of every activity and the ways to manage it.

 .. _user-guide-activities-enable: